A Definition of Web Marketing

 Word of Mouth

-Probably one the most underestimated types of promotion for your business is through word of mouth.
+Probably one of the most underestimated types of promotion for your business is through word of mouth.

 Make sure to talk about your business and website with friends, family and customers as much as possible.